 Luckily for you, there’s the KSI Advantage© Capture & Proposal Guide!

-Here are four useful tips and tools from our guide that will help you achieve proposal compliance.
+Here are four useful tips and tools from our guide that will help you achieve RFP compliance.

 1. Read and Understand the RFP